luarvique/ppa/README.md

     https://www.sdrplay.com/downloads/

-**SDRPlay API can also be installed as an unofficial package, by following these instructions:**
+**SDRPlay API can also be installed as an unofficial package**, by following these instructions:

     https://gitlab.com/martin.herren/libsdrplay-api